 Draining: Always drain on a wire rack, not paper towels, to prevent the bottoms from getting soggy.

-Filling Moisture: Ensure your rehydrated noodles and mushrooms are well-drained.
+Filling Moisture: Ensure your rehydrated noodles and mushrooms are well drained.
 Excess moisture in the filling can cause rolls to burst.

 Keywords:

-vietnamese spring rolls, vietnamese spring rolls recipe, vietnamese spring rolls sauce, vietnamese spring rolls vegetarian, vietnamese spring rolls chicken,
+Vietnamese spring rolls, Vietnamese spring rolls recipe, Vietnamese spring rolls sauce, Vietnamese spring rolls vegetarian, Vietnamese spring rolls chicken,

 Pin this recipe to share with your friends and followers.